 Provision 3.4 Cell Confinement Residents shall not be automatically subjected to cell confinement and/or isolation upon their admission to Henley-Young unless he or she would be subject to cell confinement under section 3.3.
 Status Non-Compliance Discussion This status of this provision remains as non-compliance, therefore my discussion below still stands.
 As I address this provision, I must first state that the violation of this provision is directly associated with the lack of staff to properly admit residents to the Henley-Young facility.
 The facility is still coordinating this provision with provision 3.3 and policies and procedure are still in developmental stages.
 Once completed training and documentation will need to be addressed.
 However, during my visit on several occasions, I observed residents that were placed in their rooms and locked down because there was a lack of staff, with no orientation and no freedom to move about the unit.
 This can only be addressed when there is enough staff.
 No residents should be gratuitously subject to lock down.
 Please review my introduction.
 Recommendations Develop adequate policies and procedures for this provision.
 Ensure all staff is trained and document training.
-See provision 3.3 Evidentiary Basis Document review, observation
+See provision 3.3

-Provision 3.5 Cell Confinement At all times between the hours of 7:00 a.m. to 10:00 p.m., at least one direct care staff shall be stationed on any living unit where two or more residents are placed, and direct care staff shall be actively engaged with residents.
+Evidentiary Basis Document review, observation Provision 3.5 Cell Confinement At all times between the hours of 7:00 a.m. to 10:00 p.m., at least one direct care staff shall be stationed on any living unit where two or more residents are placed, and direct care staff shall be actively engaged with residents.
 From 10:00 p.m. to 7:00 a.m., staff shall conduct visual checks on residents every 15 minutes.
 Henley-Young shall ensure that every cell has an operating intercom that allows residents to communicate with staff at all times.
 Status Beginning Compliance Discussion The status of this provision remains as beginning compliance, therefore my discussion below still stands.
 The facility has developed a policy and procedures regarding this provision.
 Again due to the lack of staff, it is very difficult for the facility to address this provision.
 During this visit I found residents were left unsupervised as stated in my previous reports and this continues to happen.
-Residents were still left alone on the unit; residents were locked down on A unit while B unit residents were out (see exhibits D-1 to D-3).
-Basically the facility was rotating residents out on living units to accommodate the shortage of staff.
 Again, residents were on the unit without supervision although one staff was in the tower.
 There were doors opened on the unit which also allows for serious things to happen between residents.
 This is a major area of concern and must be addressed.
 It continues to make me uneasy as it has during my previous visits.
 Review of documentation and direct observation reveals that staffing continues to be a major problem at Henley-Young.
 The facility remains non-compliant with this provision, therefore I am reiterating that the suggested actions and recommendations from my previous report be reviewed and put into action.
-Since a policy has been developed this provision remains in beginning compliance, see introduction.
+Since a policy has been developed this provision remains in beginning compliance (see Introduction).
 Recommendations Develop adequate policies and procedures for this provision.
 Provide adequate staffing.
 Provide adequate staff supervision.
 Evidentiary Basis Document review, observation, interviews